 - 1. Three quarters of ENV H 580 are required for a total of 3 credits. - 2.
 Student works with their faculty adviser to identify additional courses to reach or exceed the total minimum credit requirement.
 Elective courses can be ENV H courses or courses from other prefixes (e.g., EPI, BIOST, GH, etc.).

 Additional Requirements

-• Students in this degree program are required to complete a practicum as part of the MPH common core and either a research thesis or a capstone project as a culminating experience.
+• Students in this degree program are required to complete either a research thesis or a capstone project.